2022 London Marathon: Non-elite races

 A mini-marathon for under-17s was held on 1 October.
 Over 40,000 people took part in the adult mass-participation event.
-The oldest runner was a 89-year-old Japanese man, and the youngest runner was 18 years old on the day of the event.
+The oldest runner was an 89-year-old Japanese man, and the youngest runner was 18 years old on the day of the event.
 During the race, one person collapsed and later died in hospital.

-The mass-start race included former Olympians James Cracknell, Steve Batchelor, Tom McEwen, Iwan Thomas, Greg O'Shea and Joan Benoit, who won the marathon event at the 1984 Summer Olympics in Los Angeles.
+The mass-start race included former Olympians James Cracknell, Steve Batchelor, Tom McEwen, Iwan Thomas and Joan Benoit, who won the marathon event at the 1984 Summer Olympics in Los Angeles.
 Other sportspeople who competed included Formula E driver Sam Bird, former footballer Danny Mills and former rugby player Greg O'Shea, who also won the 2019 series of Love Island.
 Non-sporting celebrities that competed included television personality Mark Wright, Harry Judd from the band McFly, actor George Rainsford, BBC newsreader Sophie Raworth, and Jeremy Joseph, the owner of G-A-Y and Heaven nightclubs.
 Also competing was Anoosheh Ashoori, who had been freed from an Iranian prison earlier in the year.